1. Research background

 - Master degree in Biology, Chemistry, Cell Biology, Biochemistry or equivalent.

-- Experience with ex-vivo and in-vitro techniques, preferably also with in-vivo models (M. musculus).
+- Experience with ex-vivo and in-vitro techniques, preferably also with in-vivo mouse models of cancer or other diseases.

 - Knowledge on cell death and inflammation is desirable.

 6. Key publications by the research group